Advertiser Disclosure

 Final Word

-According to the Bureau of Labor Statistics, the median U.S. hourly wage paid by private employers was right around $30 per hour as of early 2021.
+According to the Bureau of Labor Statistics, the median U.S. hourly wage paid by private employers was right around $33 per hour.
 Many jobs that pay more than $25 per hour require a four-year (or longer) degree, union membership, or many years of workplace experience.

 Workers without these advantages, including millions of adults who string together multiple retail and food service jobs to support their families, often make far less — under $10 per hour, in many cases.